Thyroid - overactive

 You may address nutritional deficiencies with the following supplements:

-- Omega-3 fatty acids, such as fish oil, to help decrease inflammation and help with immunity.
-Omega-3 fatty acids can have a blood thinning effect.
-If you are taking blood thinning medications, speak to your doctor before taking Omega-3 fatty acids.
+- Omega-3 fatty acids , such as fish oil.
+To help reduce inflammation and boost immunity.
+Omega-3 fatty acids can have a blood-thinning effect.
+If you are taking blood-thinning medications, speak to your doctor before taking Omega-3 fatty acids.

-- Alpha-lipoic acid, for antioxidant support.
+- Alpha-lipoic acid.
+For antioxidant support.
 Can potentially interfere with certain chemotherapy agents.
+Alpha-lipoic acid may be dangerous in people with low thiamine levels, a condition commonly seen in alcoholics.

-- L-carnitine, for decreasing thyroid activity.
-May have blood-thinning effects and therefore increase anti-clotting effects of certain medicines, such as warfarin (Coumadin).
+- L-carnitine.
+For decreasing thyroid activity.
+May have blood-thinning effects and therefore increase anticlotting effects of certain medicines, such as warfarin (Coumadin).
+L-carnitine may increase the likelihood of seizures in people with a history of seizures.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, when needed for maintenance of gastrointestinal and immune health.
-Some acidophilus products may need refrigeration -- read labels carefully.
+- Probiotic supplement (containing Lactobacillus acidophilus ).
+When needed for maintenance of gastrointestinal and immune health.
+Some acidophilus products may need refrigeration.
+Read labels carefully.
+If you are immune compromised, or if you take immune-suppressive drugs, speak with your physician before taking probiotic supplements.

-- Do not take an iodine supplement unless directed by your doctor.
-Iodine is only effective in cases of iodine deficiency, which is uncommon in the developed world.
-And excessive iodine can cause hypothyroidism.
+- DO NOT take an iodine supplement unless directed by your doctor.
+Iodine is only effective in cases of iodine deficiency, which is uncommon in developed countries.
+Excessive iodine can cause hypothyroidism.

-- Green tea (Camellia sinensis) standardized extract, 250 - 500 mg daily, for antioxidant effects.
-Use caffeine free products.
+- Green tea ( Camellia sinensis ).
+Standardized extract, for antioxidant effects.
+Use caffeine-free products.

-- Lemon balm (Melissa officinalis), 300 - 500 mg 3 times daily, to normalize an overactive thyroid.
-Steep 2 tbs. lemon balm in one cup of boiling water.
+- Lemon balm ( Melissa officinalis ).
+To normalize an overactive thyroid.
+Steep 2 tbs. lemon balm in 1 cup of boiling water.
 Strain and cool.

 Avoid the following herbs:

-- Ashwaganda (Withania somminfera).
-There has been some debate about whether ashwaganda also stimulates hyperthyroidsim.
+- Ashwaganda ( Withania somminfera ).
+There has been some debate about whether ashwaganda also stimulates hyperthyroidism.
 Some herbalists may still recommend ashwaganda in hyperthyroid patients.
-It is best to consult a trained herbal practitioner for advice.
+Consult a trained herbal practitioner for advice.

 Therapeutic massage may help relieve stress.